JBKnights/test_website_v2/README.md

-# Localization Workshop
+# TEST WEBSITE
-This is a Localization workshop
+This is the test website